 A schema describes an organised pattern of thought or behaviour.
 We all have schemas, some are effective but others cause psychological and emotional problems.
 Schema Therapy focuses on these unhelpful schemas and offers a way of helping individuals restructure thinking related to their struggles.
 There are two phases to schema therapy; education and understanding to increase awareness and rehearsing behavioural changes related to the presenting problems to break the disruptive patterns.

 The emphasis of Gestalt therapy is on what is being done, thought, and felt at the present moment rather than on what was, might be, could be, or should have been.
 It is a method of awareness practice, by which perceiving, feeling, and acting are understood to be conducive to interpreting, explaining, and conceptualising.
-This distinction between direct experience versus indirect is developed.
-The individual learns to become aware of what he or she is doing and that triggers the ability to risk a change.
-The aim is to become free from the blocks and unfinished business that may diminish satisfaction, fulfillment, and growth, and to experiment with new ways of being.

 These approaches at Nightingale Hospital London